We have transferred to a new phone system for our crisis services. You may notice some changes to messaging and options when you call.

 The Klinic Crisis Program operates a variety of crisis phone lines and online support services, providing free and confidential counselling, support and referrals for people who are suicidal, in crisis or struggling to cope.
+We have heard that some folks may be hesitant to use the Crisis Lines.
+We thought that clarifying some of our policies might be helpful.

 Manitoba Suicide Prevention & Support Line (24/7)